connectomicslab/connectomemapper3/paper/paper.md

   QSIPREP [@CieslakQSIPrep:2020], MRtrix3_connectome [@Smith2019:BIDSApp], NDMG [@KiarAVariability:2018]
   and PyNets [@PisnerPyNets:2020], which have all demonstrated their capability in addressing all the previously-mentioned challenges.
-However, none of the existing solutions provide a direct alternative to Connectome Mapper.
+However, none of the existing solutions provide a direct alternative to Connectome Mapper when dealing with multimodal datasets with the goal to create connectomes at multiple scales with hierarchical region grouping.

 Connectome Mapper (CMP) is an open-source pipeline software with a graphical user interface, designed to simplify the organisation and the analysis of sMRI, dMRI, and rfMRI from raw data to multi-scale